 Once Upon A Time

 The people of my past all have known me as the preacher’s daughter or as Someone’s Wife/mom.
-I spent a lot of time in my life shielding people from who & what I really was.
+I spent a lot of time in my life shielding people from who and what I really was.
 I hid behind the roles I was suppose to play as a preacher’s daughter.
 It was easy to do – so many people in this small town know my dad or at least know of him.
 I also hid behind the roll as my Ex’s Wife: His family was larger than life itself.
 There was a certain “quota” I was expected to meet, & I lost myself in that for so many years.
 Never telling anyone about the problems.
 Being married to him meant we were suppose to be the perfect couple – though we were anything but.
-Over & over again, I found myself becoming inbittered by the masks I wore.
+Over & over again, I found myself becoming embittered by the masks I wore.
 The marriage ended shortly after I miscarried our daughter.

 With that moment, came a lot of disappointment from people.
 After all, the preacher’s daughter isn’t suppose to get divorced.
-If Only I prayed more.
+If only I prayed more.
 If only I did this or tried that or I served him more….
 I heard so many reasons.
 I won’t try to rationalize my divorce with you.
 The point is that I was made to feel like I owed it to people to act a certain way or do certain things after the divorce.
 I found myself being pulled to keep all these people happy just so I wouldn’t lose them from my life.

 New (Great) Expectations